-Check the row number in the display.
+When knitting the memorized pattern, check the row number in the display.

-When knitting the memorized pattern, if the display shows the memo data, change the indication in the display by pushing the green key.
-After checking the row number in the display, back it to the memo data by pushing the yellow key.
+If the display shows the memo data, change the indication in the display by pushing the green key.

+After checking the row number in the display, back it to \\\\ 166 - the memo data by pushing the yellow key.